Lakeland’s 87-year love story with the Tigers (plus the 2023 game schedule)

 Table of Contents

-The Tigers’ return to LAL marks the 87th year that Detroit has called Lakeland its second home.
-This is the longest-standing relationship between a team and its host spring city in the Major Leagues and one of the richest in MLB history.
+Detroit has called Lakeland its second home for nearly 90 years, making it the longest-standing relationship between a team and its host spring city in the Major Leagues and one of the richest in MLB history.

 A black and white photo of the Cleveland Indians in Lakeland, circa 1924.